 |Aloeride scores Negative for Naturally Occurring Prohibited Substances (BN021139).||Aloeride scores Negative for Naturally Occurring Prohibited Substances (BN032869).|

 Naturally Occurring Prohibited Substances pretty much all relate to combine harvested crop.
 That’s why it is predictable that Aloeride aloe vera, which is harvested and processed manually, doesn’t have such contaminants.
 However, we totally understand the importance of substance legalities in competition, which is why part of our Quality Control involves having every batch tested by the accredited Newmarket laboratory LGC.
 Laboratory tests are shared with our sponsored riders and brand ambassadors, and can be made available to customers on request.

 In addition to N.O.P.S. we are seeking to do elective Doping testing on Aloeride nutrient-loaded horses.
 The first hurdle we met was taking blood samples, such research must comply with the Animal (Scientific Procedures) Act and be subjected to ethical review.
 Professor Tim Morris (BHA’s former director of equine science and welfare) advised us against this as it would be a difficult, lengthy and prohibitively costly procedure.
 We have since been advised by Dr. Lynn Hillyer, PhD CertEM(IntMed), MRCVS – BHA Veterinary Adviser (Anti-Doping and Medication Control) – that LGC, who are under BHA contract, is not allowed to undertake non-invasive urinary sample doping testing for us.

-Beyond aloe vera plant nutrients Aloeride does not contain any such pharmaceutical or synthetic compounds.
+Beyond aloe vera plant nutrients Aloeride does not contain any such pharmaceutical or non-inert synthetic compounds.

 British Horse Racing Authority (BHA)